apls777/kaggle-uw-neural-data-challenge/README.md

 ## Predictions

-See an example how to do predictions using an exported model in the [predict.py](uwndc19/scripts/predict.py) file.
+See an example how to use an exported model to do predictions in the [predict.py](uwndc19/scripts/predict.py) file.

 Make sure that the `data/` directory contains the `stim.npy` file and run the following command to get predictions for the test dataset (first 50 images):